1.9 C

 Notable features

-The Confidencen, Sweden’s oldest Rococo theatre, is housed in Ulriksdal Palace.
-Queen Lovisa Ulrika established the theatre in the 1750s by transforming an old riding arena.
+The Confidencen, Sweden’s oldest Rococo theater, is housed in Ulriksdal Palace.
+Queen Lovisa Ulrika established the theater in the 1750s by transforming an old riding arena.
 This reflects the queen’s desire to bring a rich cultural experience to the Swedish court.
-Architect Carl Hårleman and later Carl Fredrik Adelcrantz were instrumental in designing this European-standard theatre.
-It was fully equipped and styled in the latest rococo fashion by 1753.
+Architect Carl Hårleman and later Carl Fredrik Adelcrantz were instrumental in designing this European-standard theater.
+It was fully equipped and styled in the latest Rococo fashion by 1753.

 The palace contains a famous 1923 living room designed by renowned Swedish designer Carl Malmsten.
 This living room ranks among Sweden’s best 20th-century interiors.
 The people of Stockholm gave it as a wedding gift to King Gustaf VI Adolf and Queen Louise.
 Currently, the WWF occupies its south wing, adding a modern dimension to its historical significance.